niuers/Distributed-System-Design-Review/Scalability.md

    * The back-end servers now have private IP addresses, which can't be seen by public
    * Load balancer can now send requests to the servers using TCP/IP,
 4. It's not a good idea to put DB server on the same web server, as a user can connect to another server, which doesn't have his/her information there.
+5. Advantages and Disadvantages
+   * More complexity up front, but more efficient long term
+   * Redundancy built in
+   * Need load balancer to distribute traffic
+   * Cloud providers make this easier

 ## Rules for Scalibility
 1. The first golden rule for scalability: Every server contains exactly the same codebase and does not store any user-related data, like sessions or profile pictures, on local disc or memory.